minprog/app-studio/40 Guided/30 Friendsr/content.md

 ## First Activity: Creating the user interface

-### The overview screen
 Let's create the basic UI that we should see when we open the app first: head to `activity_main.xml` in your project.
 As usual, we get a blank screen with a `ConstraintLayout`.
 This type of layout is not particularly ideal for our purposes.
-What we'll do is replace it with a `LinearLayout` (remember how?) and then use a `GridView` to show all of our users on a grid.
+What we'll do is replace it with a `LinearLayout` and then use a `GridView` to show all of our users on a grid.

+![Layout Placeholder Example](layoutimage0.png)

+- In the XML, change the `ConstraintLayout` with a `LinearLayout` (remember how?).
+Also, delete the text view that's already in there.
-Views like `GridView` and `ListView` are designed as containers for *lists* of items.
-So in our `activity_main.xml` Design tab, head for the Palette and choose *Containers*.
+- In the designer, head for the Palette and choose **Containers**.
 There you should be able to select a `GridView` and add it to your layout.
-If done correctly, your design should now show an example grid of items, something like the image below.
-You can tweak the attributes of the `GridView` to show more or less items on a row or have more space between items.
+If done correctly, your design should now show an example grid of items, something like the image above.
+- You can tweak the attributes of the `GridView` to show more or less items on a row or have more space between items.
 Take a look at `numColumns`, `stretchMode` (`spacingWidthUniform` seems like a nice and clean solution) and see if you can tweak it to look how you want.
-You are not forced to copy the example, so if you feel like 4 columns is the way to go: power to you!
+Feel free to deviate from the example.
+If 4 columns is the way to go: power to you!

-![Layout Placeholder Example](layoutimage0.png)

-### Designing our grid items

-Of course we have some wishes as to what the items on our grid should look like.
-Ideally, we would want at least the picture of the person concerned and their name to be shown.
-Because a `GridView` is just the container for our items, the layout for the items themselves will be defined elsewhere.
-For this, we will create a new layout file.
-Go to the `layout` folder and use *right click > New > Layout resource file* to create a file called `grid_item.xml`.
-Change the root element to `LinearLayout` and leave everything else unchanged.

-### Modeling friends
+## Modeling friends

 Now that the user interfaces are all set, let's create a simple model class to contain data about our friends.
 This model class will contain the info about the friends that show up in the app.
 We do this so we can keep track of all of the information together, such as their name, picture, rating and information/bio.